 #1 To knock your socks off with an affordable service alerting you to available grants WHILE they are open for application.
 This desire sprang from years of working in the nonprofit sector and knowing first hand that most organizations struggle to stay on top of these opportunities.

 #2 Provide jobs for stay at home parents, allowing staff members to work from home with flexible hours so our team can put family first.
 We were fully distributed with remote work before it was a thing - always trendsetting!
 We are based in a rural area where jobs, childcare, and other basic resources that most take for granted are scarce.
 Our training programs include website data management, copy writing, traditional marketing, and social media.
 I also personally believe that a parent as the primary caregiver is very important to a child’s development.

 #3 Facilitate an ongoing conversation between us and our readers (you!).
 We want to know how we can better meet your needs in the grant research and writing arena.
 We’ve received a lot great ideas so far like a library of sample grant proposals, a system that lists grant recipients, and more detailed categorization of the program funding areas.

 #4 Give back.
 We donate time and resources to our local nonprofits, with a goal of 10 volunteer hours per month per staff member.

-Thank you for nine great years and we look forward to many more – serving you and our community!
+Thank you for twelve great years and we look forward to many more – serving you and our community!